osori/blog/_posts/2017-3-8-Pawnmail-Email-For-Your-Own-Domain.md

   categories: random tech
 ---

 I recently realized that my gmail was subscribed to too many promotional emails.
-I occassionally missed important emails that came to my gmail.
+Because of this I occassionally missed important emails that came to my gmail.
 This was why I had preferred using my school email (get less spams, less likely to miss important e-mails), but I realized at some point that I cannot use it anymore if I graduate.
 So this is how I ended up wanting my solely-personal email which also reflects my identity by using my domain name.

 I picked me@ilkyu.kr as the e-mail address which I am really satisfied with.
 Let's say a stranger saw this e-mail address.
 The address is so intuitive that they will think that it must be ilkyu's, or, at least, of someone who owns the domain name ilkyu.kr.
 Overall, I love this e-mail address and I've been sharing it with my friends.
 I even ran a raffle where people participate by sending a meaningful e-mail to me.
 I have several participants but they seem to have forgotten about it, so I'm not giving out prizes lol.
 I'm such a good troll. *troll face*